Scaling limit of the triangular kinetic prudent walk: Introduction

-Random walks are amongst the most classically studied objects in Probability theory, with connections to scaling limits of prudent walks, which are a class of random walks avoiding any step that the walk has previously taken {[1]}, as well as random walks satisfying a variety of additional criteria.
 Besides other closely related types of random walks to the prudent walk, including those discussed in {[2,3,4]}, we answer one question raised by Beffara, Friedli, and Velenik, raised in {[1]}, as to whether the computations for obtaining the scaling limit of the prudent walk over the square lattice can be extended to obtain the scaling limit of the prudent walk over the triangular lattice.
 In the case of the square lattice, the probability that some prudent walker intersection with some point $m$, conditionally upon the path explored up to some time $\mathscr{T}_k$, is equal to the probability that the prudent walk arrives to $m$ at $\mathscr{T}_k$.